DeclarativeHub/ReactiveKit/README.md

 }
 ```

-First of all, notice `@discardableResult` annotation.
+First of all, notice the `@discardableResult` annotation.
 It is there because we can safely ignore the returned disposable.
 The binding will automatically be disposed when the target gets deallocated.
 That is ensured by the `take(until:)` operator.
-It propagates events from self until the given signal completes - in our case until `target.deallocated` signal completes.
+It propagates events from self until the given signal completes - in our case until the `target.deallocated` signal completes.
 We then just observe in the right context and on each next element update the target using the provided `setter` closure.

 > Note also that bindings are implemented only on non-failable signals.